christine-gk416/poems-around-galway/README.md

 The rest of the colour scheme includes shades of blue.
 There's dark blue on the Home, Contact, and Shop Page to make the images/forms stand out.
-There's lighter block in the background of the Poetry and About Pages, so that the written content is easier to read against dark text.
+There's lighter blue in the background of the Poetry and About Pages, so that the written content is easier to read against dark text.
 I used a cooler/neutral blue in the header/footer of the site.

 The main reasoning behind this blue theme is because it contrasts well with the red.
 Also, Galway is built on rivers, canals, and Galway Bay.
 The blue evokes a city surrounded by water.